thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

 ### Step 3.2 Add entity alias

 Alias is a reference to a single entity or a group of entities that are used in the widgets.
 Alias may be static or dynamic.
-For simplicity, we will use "Single entity" alias reference one and only one entity ("My New Device" in our case).
+For simplicity, we will use "Single entity" alias reference the one and only entity ("My New Device" in our case).
 It is possible to configure an alias that references multiple devices.
 For example, devices of a certain type or related to a certain asset.
 You may learn more about different aliases [here](/docs/user-guide/ui/aliases/).